-Thus, we propose to correct the process to trigger AI/ML media process based on the clause 5.5 in TR 26.927, to add more details to update AI/ML tasks via IMS DC, to keep the alignment with TS 23.228, as shown in first change.
+Thus, we propose to provide the call flows for AI task updating based on the clause 5.5 in TR 26.927 as well as the call flows in S4-252075, to keep the alignment with TS 23.228, as shown in first change.

 Additionally, we propose to add the task control messages as well as examples, as shown in second change.
 Further details on message formats will be provided in the future.

 3. Proposal